Watagon/learning-opensips/README.md

 ## Opensips SIP registrar/proxy server

 Opensips is a SIP registrar and proxy server.

 A SIP registrar is an entity that maintains records of locations where SIP entities like SIP terminal/softphones can be found.

-This is necessary for SIP terminals/softphones because their IP:Port can change due the change of network/roaming etc.
+This is necessary for SIP terminals/softphones because their IP:Port can change due the changes in network, roaming etc.

-So they don't have a fixed IP:Port and this information must be informed to a central location (the SIP registrar) and kept updated periodically.
+So they don't have a fixed IP:Port and this information must be informed to a central/known location (the SIP registrar) and kept updated periodically.

 Then Opensips is also a proxy as it accepts SIP requests, resolves the destination SIP entity and proxies the request to it.